datacarpentry/astronomy-python/_episodes/06-photo.md

 The result is a `Polygon` object , which provides `contains_points`, which figures out which points are inside the polygon.

-To test it, we'll create a list with two points, one inside the polygon and one outside.
+When we encounter a new object, its good to create a toy example to test that it does what you think it does.
+Let’s create two points, one that we expect to be inside the polygon and one that we expect to be outside the polygon and check that we get the results we expect from contains_points.

 ~~~
-points = [(0.4, 20),
+test_points = [(0.4, 20),
           (0.4, 16)]
 ~~~
 {: .language-python}